Fetch Tool

 The fetch tool lets agents retrieve content from one or more HTTP/HTTPS URLs.
 It is read-only — only GET requests are supported.
 The tool respects robots.txt, limits response size (1 MB per URL), and can return content as plain text, Markdown (converted from HTML), or raw HTML.

-The fetch tool does not support POST, PUT, DELETE or other methods, and does not expose request bodies or custom headers.
+The fetch tool does not support POST, PUT, DELETE or other methods, and does not expose request bodies or per-call custom headers (the toolset can still attach static credential headers to every request).
 To call REST endpoints with other verbs, use the API tool or an OpenAPI toolset.

 Configuration